nodejs/node/doc/api/crypto.md

 but will take a longer amount of time to complete.

 The `salt` should also be as unique as possible.
-It is recommended that the salts are random and their lengths are greater than 16 bytes.
+It is recommended that the salts are random and their lengths are at least 16 bytes.
 See [NIST SP 800-132][] for details.

 Example: